-Willow weaving is a really easy craft to learn and all the weaving kits are perfect you to try at home.
-Each pack includes all the willow you will need, instructions and decorating materials.
+Willow weaving is a really easy craft to learn and all the weaving kits are perfect for you to try at home.
+Each pack includes all the willow you will need, instructions and decorating material.
 If you are working with children, I would recommend starting by making a fish and then progress to a wreath, a cross or some little trees.

 'A guide for what to buy'